ETF taxes Switzerland: Optimize your portfolio with these 5 tax-saving tips

 Withholding tax

 Withholding tax (VST) is levied by the federal government on Swiss investment income such as dividends and interest.
-The tax is a high 35% and is paid directly to the federal government by the bank or broker (see figure below).
+The tax is a high 35% and is paid directly to the federal government by the bank or broker.

 The primary purpose of this tax is to curb tax evasion.
-As a taxpayer resident in Switzerland, you can have the withholding tax credited back to you.
+It is a so-called security tax.
+As a resident of Switzerland and entitled to the corresponding income, you can have the withholding tax credited back to you.
 In concrete terms: if you declare your dividend income correctly in your tax return, you will not pay a single franc of withholding tax!

 In the case of ETFs that cover several countries or entire regions, the withholding tax could only be reclaimed for the Swiss shares contained in the ETF.
 In addition, the fund would have to be domiciled in Switzerland.
-Such a combination does not yet exist on the market.
+We are not aware of any such combination.

-Of course, our critical stance on home bias does not rule out having one or two ETFs based on a Swiss index in the portfolio, especially for larger investment sums.
+However, our fundamentally skeptical stance in connection with the home bias does not rule out having one or two ETFs based on a Swiss index in the portfolio, especially for larger investment sums.

-But beware: If you choose a Swiss equity ETF with a foreign domicile, the right to reclaim withholding tax does not apply.
-This tax effect has a direct impact on performance, as an impressive long-term comparison of four Swiss equity ETFs based on the Swiss Leader Index (SLI) shows (see illustration below).
+But beware: if you choose a Swiss equity ETF with a foreign domicile, you will not be entitled to reclaim withholding tax.
+This tax effect has a direct impact on performance, as a long-term comparison of four Swiss equity ETFs, all based on the Swiss Leader Index (SLI), clearly shows.

-In a 14-year comparison, the more expensive iShares product with a TER of 0.35% and CH fund domicile performed over 23 percentage points better than the cheaper Xtrackers ETF with a TER of 0.25% and fund domicile Luxembourg.
-The UBS product with CH domicile stands out as the first choice in terms of costs and performance.
+In a 17-year comparison, the more expensive iShares product with a TER of 0.35% and Swiss fund domicile performed around 22 percentage points better than the cheaper Xtrackers ETF with a TER of just 0.25% but Luxembourg fund domicile.
+The UBS product with CH fund domicile stands out as the first choice in terms of costs and performance.

 ETFs without a Swiss domicile that track a Swiss equity index such as the “SLI” are therefore only likely to be suitable from a tax perspective for investors who are not subject to tax in Switzerland.